cbare/hugging-face-dataset-explorer/README.md

 ### Note on latency

 The API is deployed on AWS Lambda and is therefore subject to coldstart latency.
 I load dataset metadata when the app loads and build a tfidf search index when first queried which is probably not an ideal fit for Lambda, were it not for my natural cheapness.
-A higher performace tier or provisioned capacity would be enough to overcome this issue, but doing the indexing in a dedicated service would be preferred for a non-toy project.
+A higher performance tier or provisioned capacity would likely be enough to overcome this issue, but doing the indexing in a dedicated service would be preferred for non-toy projects.

-The API may time out on first access, but it fairly snappy after that.
+The API may time out on first access, but it's fairly snappy after that.

 ### Tools